Swiss-Polar-Institute/pyantarctica/README.rst

 .. code-block:: python

     import pyantarctica
-    import pyantarctica.dataset as data
-    import pyantarctica.modeling as mod
-    import pyantarctica.visualizing as viz
+    from pyantarctica import aiceairsea
+    from pyantarctica import datafilter
+    from pyantarctica import dataset
+    from pyantarctica import visualizing
+    from pyantarctica import windvectorcoordinates

 Every notebook in the ACE-DATA data science project repository provides relatively simple (hopefully) and straightforward examples and scripts to run steps in the ASAID project analysis pipeline.

-See e.g. data preparation scrips ``PROJ_XX_DataPreparation.ipynb`` where XX is the subproject number.
+See scripts released with publications

 Setup
 *****